 On both programmes you'll be analysing information, and writing and presenting to various audiences in a clear, concise and persuasive way.

-If you have any questions, please email Natalie Hannan, Wellcome's early careers manager.
+For any general questions about the graduate programme, please email Natalie Hannan, Wellcome's early careers manager.

 "I really like the flexibility of the graduate programme.
 It feels like real effort is made to tailor the scheme to your personal interests and career development."Charlotte, 2016 graduate (studied Social Anthropology)